-Low: The overall short-term unmitigated health risk associated with water contact diseases at Al Asad AB was considered Moderate (for leptospirosis and schistosomiasis).
-Preventive measures such as avoiding water contact and recreational water activities and protective coverings for cuts/abraded skin reduced the health risk from low to none.
+Low: The overall short-term unmitigated health risk associated with water contact diseases at Camp Redleg was considered moderate (leptospirosis).
+Preventive measures such as avoiding water contact and recreational water activities; and protective coverings for cuts/abraded skin reduced the health risk to low to none.
 Confidence in the risk estimate was medium.